Sogen Kato: Aftermath

-After the discovery of Kato's mummified corpse, other checks into elderly centenarians across Japan produced reports of missing centenarians and faulty record keeping.
+After the discovery of Kato's mummified corpse, other checks into elderly centenarians across Japan produced reports of missing centenarians and faulty recordkeeping.
 Tokyo officials attempted to find the oldest woman in the city, 113-year-old Fusa Furuya, who was registered as living with her daughter.
 Furuya's daughter said she had not seen her mother for over 25 years.
 The revelations about the disappearance of Furuya and the death of Kato prompted a nationwide investigation, which concluded that police did not know if 234,354 people older than 100 were still alive.
 More than 77,000 of these people, officials said, would have been older than 120 years old if they were still alive.
 Poor record keeping was blamed for many of the cases, and officials said that many may have died during World War II.
-One register suggested a man was still alive at age 186.
+One register claimed a man was still alive at age 186.

-Following the revelations about Kato and Furuya, analysts investigated why record keeping by Japanese authorities was poor.
+Following the revelations about Kato and Furuya, analysts investigated why recordkeeping by Japanese authorities was poor.
 Many seniors have, it has been reported, moved away from their family homes.
 Statistics show that divorce is becoming increasingly common among the elderly.
 Dementia, which afflicts more than two million Japanese, is also a contributing factor.
-"Many of those gone missing are men who left their hometowns to look for work in Japan’s big cities during the country’s pre-1990s boom years.
+"Many of those gone missing are men who left their hometowns to look for work in Japan's big cities during the country's pre-1990s boom years.
 Many of them worked obsessively long hours and never built a social network in their new homes.
-Others found less economic success than they’d hoped.
-Ashamed of that failure, they didn’t feel they could return home," a Canadian newspaper reported several months after the discovery of Kato's body.
+Others found less economic success than they'd hoped.
+Ashamed of that failure, they didn't feel they could return home," a Canadian newspaper reported several months after the discovery of Kato's body.

-Japan is the most elderly nation in the world; as of October 2010, 23.1 percent of the population were found to be aged 65 and over, and 11.1 percent were 75 and over.
+Japan has the highest percentage of elderly people in the World; as of October 2010, 23.1 percent of the population were found to be aged 65 and over, and 11.1 percent were 75 and over.
 This has largely been caused by a very low birthrate; as of 2005, the rate was 1.25 babies for every woman—to keep the population steady the number needed to be 2.1.
 However, the issue of aging in the country has been increased by the government's unwillingness to let immigrants into the country—foreign nationals accounted for only 1.2 percent of the total population as of 2005.
 A 2006 report by the government indicates that by 2050, 1/3 of the population may be elderly.